Skip to Main Content

 Nature documentary production throughout Japan.

-We connect you with experienced Japanese wildlife cinematographers and coordinate permits through the Agency for Cultural Affairs, regional film commissions, and the Japan Coast Guard (Kaijō Hoan-chō).
-Our team handles vessel access along the Izu Peninsula, Okinawa and Sanriku, dive operators in tropical southern waters, and access to Hokkaido crane wetlands and snow monkey reserves so your crew can focus on filming.
+We connect you with skilled Japanese wildlife cinematographers.
+Our team sets up permits through the Agency for Cultural Affairs, regional film commissions, and the Japan Coast Guard (Kaijō Hoan-chō).
+We also handle vessel access along the Izu Peninsula, Okinawa and Sanriku, plus dive operators in warm southern waters.
+And we arrange entry to Hokkaido crane wetlands and snow monkey reserves, so your crew can focus on filming.

 Capabilities